Do you look in the mirror and see a slim, long-limbed figure? If so, you’re most likely an ectomorph.

 An effective ectomorph workout regime coupled with the right foods will help you get on top.

-This article will give you the insight into what it is that you can do to achieve your body goals as an ectomorph.
+This article will give you an insight into what you can do to achieve your body goals as an ectomorph.

 What Is The Best Workout For An Ectomorph?

 The goal of a good workout for an ectomorph should be to increase testosterone, as this is the hormone that supports muscle growth.
 Weight training is perfect for this.

 Multi-jointed exercises like bench presses and dead-lifts are your best bet.
 Each workout shouldn’t last more than an hour, and you need to ensure enough recovery time between sessions.

 With the right nutrition plan, this will yield the results you’re looking for.